-How much a coloboma affects your child depends on where it's located in their eye.
+How much a coloboma affects your child depends on where in their eye it’s located.
 Colobomas can develop in one eye (unilateral coloboma) or both eyes (bilateral coloboma).
-Bilateral colobomas might affect different parts of the eyes.
+Bilateral colobomas might affect different parts of your eyes.

 You might not notice a coloboma affecting your child’s vision right away, especially while they’re very young.